pbuckner/x-plane_plugins/XPython/docs/source/development/modules/plugin.rst

   is enabled/disabled through the use of the ``XPLM_WANTS_DATAREF_NOTIFICATIONS`` feature, but as XPPython3 requires this to be enabled, you'll always get these messages.

+.. py:data:: MSG_WEATHER_DELIVERED
+  :value: 115

+  A new weather moment has bee delivered for display.
+The parameter is 0 for a normal async update, 1 for a sync update.

-.. py:function:: sendMessageToPlugin(pluginID, message, param=None)
+.. py:function:: sendMessageToPlugin(pluginID, message, param=None) -> None

  :param int pluginID: plugin to which the message should be sent
  :param int message: message number to send